claud32/open-nature-research/content/post/05-31-25PhysicalSubSpace/index.md

 ---
-title: Introducing the 3D Physical SubSpace Architecture: A Unified Framework Bridging All Scales of Physics
+title: Introducing the 3D Physical SubSpace Architecture - A Unified Framework Bridging All Scales of Physics
 date: 2025-05-31
 ---